awsdocs/aws-deeplens-user-guide/doc_source/troubleshooting-device-registration.md

 ## What IAM Roles to Choose When None Is Available?<a name="troubleshooting-device-registration-2"></a>

-If [the required IAM roles](deeplens-required-iam-roles.md) are not available in your account when you register your device using the AWS DeepLens console for the first, you will be prompted to create the roles with a single click of button\.
-If you wish to create the required IAM roles without using the AWS DeepLens console, follow the instructions in [Create IAM Roles for Your AWS DeepLens Project](deeplens-required-iam-roles.md#deeplens-required-iam-role-create)\.
+If the required IAM roles are not available in your account when you register your device using the AWS DeepLens console for the first, you will be prompted to create the roles with a single click of button\.

 ## How to View Project Output in the Chrome Browser on Mac El Capitan or Earlier?<a name="troubleshooting-view-project-output-in-chrome-on-mac-elcapitan-or-earlier"></a>